Maris27/Analysis-of-Medical-students-using-Pivot-tables-Data-visualization./README.md

 ![image](https://github.com/Maris27/TASK-1-On-Pivot-Tables/assets/140453106/eb44ab73-55b6-46d6-a2ee-7202681b6fc2)

-4. I used same approach for question 3 for answwering this, the difference was in this case i was tasked to analyze students that smoke and those that dont, so i dragged smoking to the row field so my YES/NO options can drop below it,then i also dragged the gender down to the value field and changed the value field to count so the number of student that smoke and those that dont can be summarized.
+4. I used same approach for question 3 for answering this, the difference was in this case i was tasked to analyze students that smoke and those that dont, so i dragged smoking to the row field so my YES/NO options can drop below it,then i also dragged the gender down to the value field and changed the value field to count so the number of student that smoke and those that dont can be summarized.

 ![image](https://github.com/Maris27/TASK-1-On-Pivot-Tables/assets/140453106/1dbbd3d1-e60a-4d36-83f6-a92f45f7e14b)